 Minnesota Vikings running back Adrian Peterson put his five-bedroom home on the market over the summer and saw it sell — for $156,000 under the original asking price.
 It was a relatively cheap home for an NFL MVP, but got cheaper.

 Filmmaker Tyler Perry grew up in this little shotgun home in New Orleans.
 Two blocks north were mansions; two blocks south were housing projects.
 Perry once told The New York Times that living between the two "became my metaphor for life."

 Before moving into the White House in 2001, the former first lady lived in this simple three-bedroom ranch.
 Bush once described the small city of Midland as "a place of ice cream sundaes ... and Saturday morning pony rides."

-After moving to a $1.25 million home in Alexandria, VA, the former White House chief of staff looked to sell his three-bedroom Cape Cod-style home just outside of Milwaukee.
-Its asking price is down nearly $15,000 since May.
+After moving to a $1.25 million home in Alexandria, Virginia, the former White House chief of staff looked to sell his three-bedroom Cape Cod-style home just outside of Milwaukee.
+It sold about as fast as it took the White House to oust Priebus.

 Oprah Winfrey may have a net worth of $3 billion, but the media mogul put her cozy little home in Chicago's Elmwood Park neighborhood on the market for less than $400,000 last summer.
 Bought in 2001 for $298,000, it's her last owned property in the Windy City.

 "Lord of the Rings" star Elijah Wood exchanged his Santa Monica, California, property for this large Victorian mansion in the hip Bouldin Creek neighborhood of Austin.
 Priced on the high side for most folks and checking in at 3,285 square feet, it's not exactly a hobbit house.